iluwatar/java-design-patterns/observer/README.md

 Benefits:

-* Promotes loose coupling between the subject and its observers.
+* This Java design pattern promotes loose coupling, allowing the subject and its observers to interact without tight dependencies, facilitating easier maintenance and scalability.
 * Allows dynamic subscription and unsubscription of observers.

 Trade-offs: